sbow19/practice-cli/README.md

 # Practice-cli

 A simple CLI application to demonstrate my skills with JavaScript and TypeScript.
 This tool offers various interactive features to showcase my work with APIs and basic logic.
-A simple CLI application to demonstrate my skills with JavaScript and TypeScript.
-This tool offers various interactive features to showcase my work with APIs and basic logic.

 ## Features